vorontsov-amd/Differentiator/README.md

-# Differencator
+# Differentiator

-Differencator is a C++ program that reads any mathematical function from a file and calculates its derivative.
+Differentiator is a C++ program that reads any mathematical function from a file and calculates its derivative.
 The output is presented in the form of a PDF file, which is designed as a mock lab work on Mathematical Analysis.
 The program also provides a GraphViz dump in the form of a tree with the original expression, differentiated expression and the simplified differentiated expression.

 ## How to use